Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 # Fix simple mistakes

 Sometimes things go wrong.
-You might forget to add a new file, or add one by mistake.
-Perhaps there was a spelling error in your latest commit, or you committed something you didn't intend to.
+You might forget to add a new file, or you added one by mistake.
+Perhaps you made a spelling error in your latest commit, or you committed something you didn't intend to.
 Perhaps you accidentally _deleted_ a file.
-You can even change Git's history, as long as you only change commits +that haven't been shared.
+You can even change Git's history, as long as you only change commits that haven't been shared.

 Git lets you make changes fearlessly.

 ## Amend a commit

-When you refresh the page in your browser, you notice that your stylesheet isn't being applied.
+In the last part of the exercise, we made a change.
+When you refresh the page in your browser, you notice that your CSS style sheet isn't applied.
 After investigating, you see that `index.html` is still referring to the stylesheet's old location in `CSS`.

 ```
 $ sed -i.bak s/CSS/assets/ index.html